All Episodes

 I just gave HR the marching orders.

-I want you to go Dean down at Coco Jr. at the website, get the most recent broadcast day, get the transcript of my explaining the genesis of this line by line of the song translation, the sound bites of Al Sharpton, the sound bites of Barack Obama with Paul Smith at WJR in Detroit.
+I want you to go Dean down at Coco Jr. at the website, get the most recent broadcast day, get the transcript of my explaining the genesis of this line by line of the song translation, the soundbites of Al Sharpton, the soundbites of Barack Obama with Paul Smith at WJR in Detroit.

 Go get the column by David Ehrenstein.

-Go to the Get the New York Post piece, and there's a Chicago Tribune column also that we have linked on our page on this.
+And there's a Chicago Tribune column also that we have linked on our page on this.

-Some columnist again in Chicago wrote a piece berating Sharpton for being jealous.
+Some columnist, again, in Chicago, wrote a piece berating Sharpton for being jealous.

-Everything in this parody is true, and I have spent all this time explaining an NBC, I doubt, doesn't have the slightest idea.
+Everything in this parody is true, and I have spent all this time explaining an NBC, I doubt, doesn't have the slightest idea, leading news organization of the world, getting, and of course, their call was to invite me to appear on the Today Show.

 And there is no way.